placeholder

 Aside from salary sacrifice into a pension, there are other ways you can reduce your income tax liability.
 If you are married, you can make use of what is known as the Marriage Allowance!
 Should your spouse earn lower than their personal allowance or be a non-taxpayer due to use of other allowances (dividend, PSA, starting rate band etc.) they are able to transfer up to £1,260 to the higher earner (as long as they are still a basic rate taxpayer) to save around £252 per tax year.

-By not using all the available allowances, more people will pay tax and more people will pay tax at higher rates as a result, as well as more estates being liable for inheritance tax.
+By not using all the available allowances, more people will pay tax and more people will pay tax at higher rates as a result, as well as more estates being liable for Inheritance tax.
 Once again, the one saving grace is making full use of your pension pot.
 This incredibly tax-efficient tool is normally (there are some exceptions) outside of your estate for inheritance tax.

 Second to that is making use of your gifting allowances; due to the frozen Inheritance Tax threshold, gifting in your lifetime is vital to avoid the 40% tax charge your beneficiary would pay on death.
 You can gift up to £3,000 per tax year, make regular gifts from excess income, make as many gifts as you like up to £250 per person per tax year or make charitable/political party gifts.
 All are immediately counted outside of your estate for inheritance tax.
 You can make further gifts outside of your gifting allowances, but this is subject to the 7-year rule before they are inheritance tax free.